 Not sure that parents can really do this, or not convinced of the overwhelming value that faith gives to life?
-Here are some quick takes from some substantial research to help assure you that parents play the most pivotal role in the faith development of their children, that faith plays a gib part in our children’s ability to live joyful and meaningful lives, and that there are some simple ways that parents can help their kids, starting no
+Here are some quick takes from some substantial research to help assure you that parents play the most pivotal role in the faith development of their children, that faith plays a big part in our children’s ability to live joyful and meaningful lives, and that there are some simple ways that parents can help their kids, starting now.

-Overwhelmingly, evidence suggests that youth raised in faith-filled families are more likely to be faith-filled than youth raised in faith-filled families.
-Why is that?
-Parents who create a culture of faith at home.
-Parents influence their children’s faith including in the following ways…(3)
+Overwhelmingly, evidence suggests that youth raised in faith-filled families are more likely to be faith-filled than youth raised in families that are not faith-filled.(1) Why is that?
+It’s because of parents who create a culture of faith at home.(2) Whether they recognize it or not, parents have great influence on their children’s faith including in the following ways…(3)

-Vern L. Bengtson, Susan Harris, and Norella M. Putney, Families and Faith: How Religion Is Passed Down Across Generations (New York: Oxford University Press, 2017)
+(1) Vern L. Bengtson, Susan Harris, and Norella M. Putney, Families and Faith: How Religion Is Passed Down Across

-Loren D. Marks and David C. Dollahite, Religion and Families: An Introduction (New York: Routledge, 2016).
+(2) Loren D. Marks and David C. Dollahite, Religion and Families: An Introduction (New York: Routledge, 2016).

-Christian Smith and Melina Lundquist Denton, Soul Searching: The Religious and Spiritual Lives of American
+(3) Christian Smith and Melina Lundquist Denton, Soul Searching: The Religious and Spiritual Lives of American

-Pamela Ebstyne King, “Religion and Identity: The Role of Ideological, Social, and Spiritual Contexts,” Applied Developmental Science 7, no. 3 (2003)
+(4) Pamela Ebstyne King, “Religion and Identity: The Role of Ideological, Social, and Spiritual Contexts,” Applied

-Erik H. Erikson, Identity: Youth and Crisis (New York: W. W. Norton & Company, 1968)
+(5) Erik H. Erikson, Identity: Youth and Crisis (New York: W. W. Norton & Company, 1968).

--David C. Dollahite and Jennifer Y. Thatcher, “Talking about Religion: How Highly Religious Youth and Parents
+(7) David C. Dollahite and Jennifer Y. Thatcher, “Talking about Religion: How Highly Religious Youth and Parents